 - 5Consider CMS Star Ratings

-Review each plan's CMS star rating, which ranges from 1 to 5 stars and indicates the quality of care and services provided.
-Higher ratings reflect better performance in areas like customer service, member satisfaction and health outcomes.
-Plans earning 4 or 5 stars typically deliver superior care coordination and customer support, helping you make a more informed choice for your healthcare needs.
+You should review each plan's CMS star rating, which ranges from 1 to 5 stars and indicates the quality of care and services provided.
+Higher ratings reflect better performance.

 Average North Dakota Medicare Advantage Cost